ibm-cloud-docs/vpc/lb-sg-integration.md

 Ensure that your back-end targets are in a security group and configured as the destination in the outbound rules.
 Using a nested security group enables your ALB to allow only outbound traffic to the back-end target and health check ports.

+In addition, your back-end targets must have connectivity to the DNS resolver in order to resolve your load balancer's name.
+This is because load balancers are accessed through their DNS name.

 ## Attaching a security group during load balancer provisioning
 {: #attaching-sg-alb-provisioning}